Fruit or Fire

 Remain in me, and I will remain in you.
 No branch can bear fruit by itself; it must remain in the vine.
 Neither can you bear fruit unless you remain in me.
 (John 15:4)

+God's sovereign will is for all the branches to remain in the vine, but the same God will also cut those same branches off if, through their own negligence, they become unfruitful.
+It is also assumed those branches had the potential of bearing fruit.
 If we remain in the vine, the vine will remain in us.
 It is up to us to remain in him and for our benefit to obey this command to remain.
-A Christian must remain in Christ (the vine) to be fruitful—the only source of spiritual life.
+A Christian must remain in Christ, the true vine, to be fruitful -- the only source of spiritual life.

-● I am the vine; you are the branches.
-If a man remains in me and I in him, he will bear much fruit; apart from me you can do nothing.
+I am the vine; you are the branches.
+IF a man remains in me and I in him, he will bear much fruit; apart from me you can do nothing.
 (John 15:5)

-Again, Jesus mentions his relationship to his followers is as a vine to branches which can be cut off.
+Again, Jesus mentions his relationship to his followers is as a vine to branches which can be pruned off and terminated.
 For the branches to get pruned by the gardener will enable them to bear more fruit.
-In other words, if a branch survives the gardener’s inspection and doesn’t get cut off but just pruned, it will be very fruitful.
+In other words, if a branch survives the gardener's inspection and doesn't get cut off, but just pruned, it will be more fruitful.
+If a pruned branch could speak, certainly it would say the pruning was painful.
+Perhaps, some of the painful things that occur to fruitful Christians are part of God's pruning process.

-● If anyone does not remain in me, he is like a branch that is thrown away and withers; such branches are picked up, thrown into the fire and burned.
+If anyone does not remain in me, he is like a branch that is thrown away and withers; such branches are picked up, thrown into the fire and burned.
 (John 15:6)

-Jesus is clearly speaking about those who don’t remain (or continue) in Christ—the Christians FruitLESS Christians will
+Jesus is clearly speaking about those who get cut off by the Father and therefore don't remain or continue in Christ -- the Christians

 He who has the Son has life; he who does not have the Son of God does not have life.
 (1 John 5:12)